|Stuebner Scholars Award|

 Dr. Stuebner passed away on June 28, 2007.
 No one can argue that Dr. Stuebner not only broke the glass ceiling but gave back to the profession through lifelong learning, mentoring and leadership.

 The Stuebner Scholarship award enables female oral and maxillofacial surgeons to attend a continuing education meeting.
 The intent is for the doctor to be able to meet mentors in our specialty and become involved in the lifelong learning process needed to stay sharp and focused as a surgeon.
 With these ideals the goal will be for award recipients to become and remain engaged by reaching out to other women in the specialty throughout their careers to mentor and to perpetuate the cycle.
-ACOMS will provide more details concerning the application process soon.
+Apply by December 15.

 Companies interested in supporting this important fund should contact ACOMS Executive Director Steven Kemp.
 Gifts of $5,000 and greater will be recognized by the company being named perpetually among the Founding Sponsors of this scholar’s award program.

 Individual gifts are welcomed and deeply appreciated.
 Select the link below to go to the donation page.
 Donations are tax deductible.